RiceC-at-MasonHS/SB29-guard-chrome/requirements/technical-plan.md

 - **Background URL Monitoring:** The `background.js` script must successfully listen for tab updates and extract the hostname from the current URL.

 - **Dynamic Icon:** The extension's icon in the toolbar must change color and shape based on the site's status to support accessibility.
 We will need to create and include these image assets.
+Go see the [icon-strategy.yaml](icon-strategy.yaml) for full details: it is the authoratative source.
+The list below is a summary.

   - **Green Circle:** Approved